 Why?
 Because the pizza crust is a type of bread.
 And bread goes stale six times faster in the refrigerator than at room temperature.
 This occurs for reasons that reportedly are not fully understood, even by food scientists.

 The best advice for storing bread appears to be to wrap it in plastic to hold in the moisture and keep it at room temperature.
-However, if you’re going to keep it for more than four days, wrap it tightly in plastic and freeze it, unwrapping it again before defrosting.
+Applied to pizza, this advice says that to keep pizza more than four days, wrap it tightly in plastic and freeze it, unwrapping it again before defrosting.

 Pizza is more than a bread-like crust.
 Its toppings – cheese, sauce, other goodies – are all things that want to be refrigerated so that they won’t spoil.
 So this leads to a recommendation: